 Head Butt Of Love: During Olive and Brandon's "sex scene."
 Although completely platonic considering one of them was gay it still was a pretty adorable moment.

-Jerkass: Every guy who pretends to have slept with Olive, except for Brandon, and he skips town before she can ask the favor she needs of him.
-Rhiannon also turns into one. — seems more like she was one the whole time, it's just the changes in her relationship with Olive framed her behavior to be more unacceptable to the audience
+Every guy who pretends to have slept with Olive, except for Brandon, and he skips town before she can ask the favor she needs of him.

-Mrs. Griffith might be considered this after not only subverting her Reasonable Authority Figure first impression, but then reneging on her offer to come clean, blaming Olive for helping her in the first place, and threatening to use her authority to convince everyone to accept her lies over Olive's honesty if Olive tried to reclaim her reputation.
+Mrs. Griffith after she not only subverted her Reasonable Authority Figure first impression, but then reneged on her offer to come clean, blaming Olive for helping her in the first place, and threatening to use her authority to convince everyone to accept her lies over Olive's honesty if Olive tried to reclaim her reputation.
 Some have said "pure evil".

 Jerkass Has a Point: Rhiannon, despite her nastiness, does bring up fair talking points against Olive, such as the one about "not mistaking popularity for infamy."